Veszprém: History

 Anonymus Belæ Regis Notarius (the anonymous notary of King Béla III) wrote that a castle already stood here when the Hungarians first occupied the area.
 The castle was probably a 9th-century Frankish fortress.
 The castles of Veszprém, Esztergom and Székesfehérvár, were the earliest Hungarian stone castles, which had already been built during the reign of High Prince Géza, a time when motte castles were much more common.

 Veszprém had an important religious role during the struggle to make Christianity the official religion of the medieval Kingdom of Hungary—Stephen I, Grand Prince of the Hungarians, was crowned King in 1000 or 1001, and defeated the armies of his chief opponent, Koppány, near Veszprém.
 The city became the first episcopal seat of Hungary in 1009 and an archiepiscopal seat in 1993.
 Comitatus Veszprém was one of the earliest historical counties of Hungary.

 Veszprém was the favorite city of Queen Gisela, the wife of Stephen I. For centuries, the queens of Hungary were crowned by the bishop of Veszprém.
 The city is still often called "the city of queens".
 In the year 1294 Queen Fenenna confirmed that, at that time, the former Queen Elizabeth had the privilege to collect the donations of the church in the Veszprém County.

 Veszprém was among the first Hungarian cities to have a university—students studied law and arts here for several centuries.
 The university was destroyed by fire in 1276, when Peter I Csák invaded and devastated the Diocese of Veszprém.
 Veszprém became a university town again in the 20th century.

-The town was taken over by the Ottoman Turks during the Hungarian–Ottoman Wars in 1552, but was lost to the Habsburgs in 1566.
+The town was taken over by the Ottoman Turks during the Hungarian–Ottoman Wars in 1552, but was conquered by the Habsburgs in 1566.
 The Ottomans once again successfully besieged the town in 1593 during the Long Turkish War.
 The castle was demolished in 1706.
-Until 1918, VESZPRIM (also named WESZPRIM and WESPRIM near 1850, and WEISSBRUNN in German) was part of the Austrian monarchy/Austria-Hungary, Kingdom of Hungary; in Transleithania after the compromise of 1867 in the Kingdom of Hungary.
-Between 16 August and 4 October 1919, Romanian troops occupied the city under colonel Constantin Neagu and major Alexander Totescu.
+Until 1918, Veszprim (also named Weszprim and Wesprim c.
+1850, and Weissbrunn in German) was part of the Austrian monarchy (Austria-Hungary); and part of Transleithania in the Kingdom of Hungary after the compromise of 1867.
+From 16 August and 4 October 1919, Romanian troops occupied the city under colonel Constantin Neagu and major Alexander Totescu.

 During World War II, Veszprém was captured by Soviet troops of the 3rd Ukrainian Front on 23 March 1945, in the course of the Vienna Offensive.